Hull Geological Society

 He was also an active member of the Rotunda Geology Group and the Driffield U3A Geology Group as well as being a local recorder for the British Trust for Ornithology.

-It is strange that many different groups of geologists referred to Derek as a being a mountain goat but there was probably a good reason – a few years ago at South Landing a woman approach the Flamborough Quaternary Research Group saying she was going to call the coast guard because an elderly gentleman had fallen halfway down the cliffs – we assured her that it was OK because he was a geologist who had climbed up to collect specimens!
+It is strange that many different groups of geologists referred to Derek as a being a mountain goat, but there was probably a good reason – a few years ago at South Landing a woman approached the Flamborough Quaternary Research Group saying she was going to call the coast guard because an elderly gentleman had fallen halfway down the cliffs – we assured her that it was OK because he was a geologist who had climbed up to collect specimens!

 Margaret Gobbett has donated some of Derek's books and archives to the